Meet Our Board

 Image of Caryn Cox

-Caryn has over 30 years' experience in health care and social care across the NHS, local government, World Health Organisation, the EU and within the private sector.
-In her current role as a consultant in public health in the NHS in Wales and England, with a specialism in communicable diseases/ health protection, she has been playing a key part in the COVID-19 pandemic response in Wales and England.
+Caryn has over 30 years’ experience in health care and social care across the NHS, local government, World Health Organisation, the EU and within the private sector.
+In her current role as a consultant in public health in the NHS in Wales and England, with a specialism in communicable diseases/health protection, she played a key part in the COVID-19 pandemic response in Wales and England.
 She has been involved with St John for over 40 years, starting as a member of St John Ambulance in England in childhood.
-She has been a trustee of St John Ambulance Cymru since 2017 and chairs the Clinical Advisory Panel.
+She has been a trustee of St John Ambulance Cymru since 2017 and Chancellor since June 2023.

 Priory Dean and Chair of Pro Fide Committee

-Originally from the Rhondda Valley, David has been an Anglican priest for ten years serving parishes in Merthyr Tydfil, Cardiff and, currently, the east of the Vale of Glamorgan.
-He is the Director of Ordinands for the Diocese of Llandaff, with primary responsibility for the recruitment and training of new clergy, but also heads up the team responsible for the discernment of vocations to all licensed ministries within the church.
-David has been a chaplain within St John Ambulance Cymru for ten years and currently serves as Dean of the Welsh Priory.
-As Dean, he is responsible for nurturing and sustaining the Christian ethos of the organisation and providing pastoral care to all staff and volunteers through chaplaincy provision.
+Originally from the Rhondda Valley, David has been an Anglican priest in Wales for thirteen years.
+He was once the youngest priest in the Church in Wales and in 2024 became its youngest ever bishop, being appointed Assistant Bishop of Bangor, adopting the title of Bishop of Bardsey.
+A senior member of staff in the Diocese of Bangor, David has served as Diocesan Director of Ministry for the past two years.
+David has been a chaplain within St John Ambulance Cymru for over ten years and currently serves as Dean of the Welsh Priory.
+As Priory Dean, he is responsible for nurturing and sustaining the Christian ethos of the organisation and providing pastoral care to all staff and volunteers through chaplaincy provision.
 David joined the Board in 2020.

 Image of Emily Bristow